AdobeDocs/analytics-platform.en/help/getting-started/landing.md

 ## Projects

-[!UICONTROL Projects] serves as the [!UICONTROL Workspace] home page.
-The **[!UICONTROL Projects]** tab displays the Company folder, any personal folders you created, your Workspace projects, and Mobile scorecards.
+The **[!UICONTROL Projects]** tab serves as the home page for the  [!UICONTROL **Workspace**] tab.
+It displays the Company folder, any personal folders you created, your Workspace projects, and Mobile scorecards.
 Use this page to view, create, and modify folders, projects, and mobile scorecards.
 See [Projects](/help/analysis-workspace/build-workspace-project/freeform-overview.md) for more information.

 **[!UICONTROL Projects]** are customized designs that combine data components, tables, and visualizations that you built or that someone else built and shared with you. [!UICONTROL Projects] also refers to blank projects and blank mobile scorecards.